-'The deduction cannot therefore be regarded as being "deductible in computing total income from all sources" as referred to in the definition of worldwide income.'
+'Section 531AA TCA provides that no regard is to be had to amounts which are deductible from or are a deduction in computing total income.
+As the [s.381 Case I] deduction is from each separate class or source, it cannot therefore be regarded as being 'deductible in computing total income from all sources' as referred to in the definition of worldwide income.'

-26. It is necessary to be aware that the definition of world-wide income in section 531AA does not refer to the exclusion of items 'deductible in computing total income from all sources'.
+21. It is necessary to be aware that the definition of world-wide income in section 531AA does not refer to the exclusion of items 'deductible in computing total income from all sources'.
 There is a comma after 'total income' which marks the end of that particular clause.
 The definition provides;